 Slots translation is kind of tricky to handle.
 In fact, if we could put up a sign saying ‘handle with care’ next to only one of the game types we translate, you would most definitely find the sign next to a slot machine.
 One factor is the complex terminology, but the biggest challenge is how to apply this terminology when translating slot game software, marketing material, and game info into other languages.

 Why?
 Because many of the terms used in slots simply do not have equivalent good translations in most languages.
 So what do we do?
 Sometimes we get creative.
 Other times we keep key terms in English.
 However, when slot terms are not translated but kept in English, this creates grammatical and syntactic challenges for the gaming translators.

 Anglicism in slots translation

 Anglicism is a term used to describe the linguistic phenomenon when English syntax, grammar, or meaning is transposed in another language.
-This phenomenon has grown hand-in-hand with globalization, technology and the opening of new and multiple markets.
-Today, we live in the aftermath of the Internet revolution and it’s pretty clear that English language dominates worldwide, like no other language has ever done.
+This phenomenon has grown hand-in-hand with globalization, technology, and the opening of new and multiple markets.
+Today, we live in the aftermath of the Internet revolution and it’s pretty clear that the English language dominates worldwide, as no other language has ever done.

-All-In Translations works mainly with texts that are intended for an online audience, Anglicism being therefore something we take very seriously.
+All-in Global works mainly with texts that are intended for an online audience, Anglicism being, therefore, something we take very seriously.
 When used with care, Anglicism can be an elegant elaboration to a translated text.
 Otherwise, it will make you sound like you have been watching too much MTV.
 This is why we have included a section about Anglicism in the questionnaire that we ask all our clients to fill in.

-The aim with this questionnaire is to establish the client’s preferences, so that we can tailor our slot translations accordingly.
-This questionnaire is especially relevant for slot machine translation, because there are numerous alternatives at hand and common sense is not always sufficient to succeed.
+The aim of this questionnaire is to establish the client’s preferences so that we can tailor our slot translations accordingly.
+This questionnaire is especially relevant for slot machine translation because there are numerous alternatives at hand and common sense is not always sufficient to succeed.

 Our aim is for questions like these to enable us to provide a job well done: